 Hold time is the total time an agent places a contact on hold during an interaction segment.
-It might indicate agent efficiency or training needs.
-The time is applicable at the agent and queue levels.
+Hold time might indicate agent efficiency or training needs.
+Hold time is tracked for both agents and queues.

-For example, an agent talks with a contact for two minutes, and then places the contact on hold for two minutes.
+For example, suppose an agent talks with a contact for two minutes and then places the contact on hold for two minutes.
 The agent returns to check in with the contact for 30 seconds, and then places the contact on hold for 45 seconds.
-The agent returns to the call and talked to the contact for two minutes before disconnecting.
+The agent returns to the call and talks to the contact for two minutes before disconnecting.

 There is one 2-minute hold time segment and one 45-second hold time segment in this interaction.

 - Total hold time (THT): Cumulative of all hold times for interactions.

 - Maximum hold time (MHT): Longest hold time on an interaction in a given time.

 - Average hold time (AHT): Hold time per interaction segments/# of interaction segments